close up of a leg with blood flow restriction equipment

 Blood Flow Restriction Training

-Blood Flow Restriction Therapy has been around since 1966 but has recently gained a lot of popularity in the physical therapy community.
-There has been a recent surge in research supporting BFR, which began with military personnel returning home with traumatic injuries, and now is now widely use by colleges and professional athletes.
+Blood Flow Restriction (BFR) Therapy has been used since 1966 but has recently gained significant popularity within the physical therapy community.
+The surge in research supporting BFR began with military personnel recovering from traumatic injuries and has since expanded to include use by collegiate and professional athletes.

 What is Blood Flow Restriction Therapy?

-The goal is to maintain blood flow into the muscle while preventing outflow, thus maximizing strength gains while minimizing stress on muscles and joints.
-It can help patients recover from surgery or injury, regaining strength more quickly and with less work.
+The goal of BFR is to maintain blood flow into the muscle while restricting outflow, which maximizes strength gains with less strain on muscles and joints.
+This approach can accelerate recovery after surgery or injury, helping patients rebuild strength more quickly and with less effort.